keepthrifty/keepthrifty.github.io/work-with-me.md

 ## Affiliate Relationships

 If you've got a product or service you think I'd like, use the form below to reach out with details.
-I only put affiliate links to products or services I use and can recommend to others.
+I only put affiliate links to products or services I use and would recommend to friends and family.
 If you've got something that you think would be up my alley, reach out and tell me about it.

 ## Other Collaboration